gundreyogeshreddy/Ansible_Project/README.md

 I'm using MobaXterm terminal and below are the steps to run the nginx on target server,
 * Steps Completed in ANSIBLE_SERVER,
 * Install ansible and password less authentication required.

 => sudo apt update

 => sudo apt install ansible

 => ansible --version

 => ssh-keygen

 => ls /home/ubuntu/.ssh/ (or) ls ~/.ssh/

 => cat ~/.ssh/id_rsa.pub

 * Steps completed in Target Server,
 => ssh-keygen

 =>  ls /home/ubuntu/.ssh/ (or) ls ~/.ssh/

 => vim ~/.ssh/authorized_keys ->now copy and paste the content from keygen ".pub content" to here in target server authorized_keys and save it.

-=> Now in ansible_server,ssh to target server (ssh target-ip address) => Now,Password less authentication set up is completed,password less authentication is mandatory to ansible
+=> Now in ansible_server,ssh to target server (ssh target-ip address)

+=> Now,Password less authentication set up is completed,password less authentication is mandatory to ansible to configure another server for configuration management purpose.

 * For one or two tasks "ansible adhoc commands" are good to use and for the multiple tasks we should write "ansible-playbooks" which are written in "yaml" syntax